noah-nuebling/notes-public/mmf/updates/MMF - Translation Checklist - Russian.md

         - Update Markdown files:
             - [ ] Run testTakeScreenshots_Documentation()
-            - [ ] `./run build-markdown` on ALL the docs (Acknowledgements.md / Readme.md / Support.md / CapturedButtonsMMF3.md / ...)
+            - [ ] Rebuild all the docs
+                - `./run build-markdown --document '.*' --no-api`
+                    - --no-api if you don't wanna wait for Gumroad data downloads.

         - Update Translation Guide
         - [ ] `./run uploadstrings` on the master branch (Will run testTakeScreenshots_Localization())